mottosso/allzpark/docs/pages/contributing.md

 Things to keep in mind as you contribute to the documentation

 - **Windows-first** Allzpark is for all platforms, but Windows-users are typically less tech-savvy than Linux and MacOS users and the documentation should reflect that.
+- **Try-catch** When documenting a series of steps to accomplish a task, start with the minimal ideal case, and then "catch" potential errors afterwards.
+This helps keep the documentation from branching out too far, and facilitates a cursory skimming of the documentation.
+See [quickstart](/quickstart) for an example.